 - Access to government procurement opportunities. > Protection against expropriation without compensation and discrimination.

 - The right to fair and equitable treatment.

-- Most-favoured nation and national treatment protection.
-Like some other bilateral and multilateral treaties, one of the key protections is that NAFTA provides an investor from the United States, Canada or Mexico the option to enforce its claims in an international arbitration through investorstate dispute settlement (ISDS).
+- Most-favored nation and national treatment protection.
+Like some other bilateral and multilateral treaties, one of the key protections is that NAFTA provides an investor from the United States, Canada, or Mexico the option to enforce its claims in international arbitration through investor-state dispute settlement (ISDS).

 WHAT IS BEING PROPOSED?

 Shortly after his inauguration, President Trump signed a presidential memorandum pulling out of the Trans-Pacific Partnership (TPP).
 The TPP, which was negotiated for seven years between and among 12 countries (including the United States), remains one of the largest trade agreements ever contemplated.
 The purpose of the TPP was, among other things, to promote economic growth and enhance labor and environmental protections between and among the 12 countries.